Dove Company History And Review: Real Beauty, Real Soap!

 From the very beginning, Dove attempted to stand out in the personal care scene rather than blend in.
 Lever Brothers’ Dove Beauty Bar hit the market in 1957, representing the first Dove-branded foray into the soap market.
 Dove’s soap advertisements reflected these moves to stand out, boasting that Dove soap was ‘much better for your skin’ than regular soap due to its mildness and its content of ‘one-quarter cleansing cream.’
 Dove advertisements even included taglines such as ‘Suddenly soap is old-fashioned!’ and ‘Dove creams your skin while you wash’.

 Additionally, Dove’s bars of soap took on a unique, curved shape while Dove packaging featured simple and elegant coloring surrounding the now iconic Dove bird logo.
-This made for easy brand recognition and distinction within the minds of consumers – Dove quickly succeeded in establishing itself is an innovator and outsider in the world of soap.
+This made for easy brand recognition and distinction within the minds of consumers – Dove quickly succeeded in establishing itself as an innovator and outsider in the world of soap.

-In terms television advertisements, which were a fairly new marketing outlet in the 1950’s, Dove displayed cream being poured into the Dover bar in order to illustrate the moisturizing quality of the soap.
+In terms of television advertisements, which were a fairly new marketing outlet in the 1950’s, Dove displayed cream being poured into the Dover bar in order to illustrate the moisturizing quality of the soap.
 The Dove Face Test Campaign was another early marketing campaign of Dove’s, in which advertisements displayed a woman who washed half of her face with generic soap and half of her face with Dove soap.
 The half washed with Dove soap would, of course, display a clear, clean, and moisturized complexion while the non-Dove side was dry and featured soap residue.

 The 1960’s saw the expansion of Dove to several different international markets, as well as an evolution of sorts of Dove’s advertising campaigns.
 Dove responded to the climate of the times by developing ads that empowered women.
 The 60’s saw a new wave of feminism hit the United States, with women displaying a newfound willingness to enter the workforce.
 Dove used its first “Real Women” tagline in a number of ads which featured mock hidden-camera testimonials of professional women heaping praise onto Dove products.

-As the 20th century progressed, so too did Dove’s catalogue as the company incorporated more complex and specialized products designed to sufficiently cover every end of personal care.
+As the 20th century progressed, so too did Dove’s catalog as the company incorporated more complex and specialized products designed to sufficiently cover every end of personal care.
 In terms of skin, Dove would introduce moisturizers and dry skin care, among other products.
 In the 1980’s, the company developed specialized hair care treatment for dry or damaged hair, as well as hair oils.
 This Dove become a global leader in bath time hair care to supplement their skin and soap dominance.

-The Advertisements would similarly evolve, as Dove progressed and continued to empower women, using the famous tagline of ‘I Am Woman, Hear me Roar,’ as well as ‘A woman’s place, we all know, is wherever she wants it to be.’
+The advertisements would similarly evolve, as Dove progressed and continued to empower women, using the famous tagline of ‘I Am Woman, Hear Me Roar,’ as well as ‘A woman’s place, we all know, is wherever she wants it to be.’

-The 1990’s saw Dove undergo a global product roll-out to over 80 countries, as well as an expansion of Dove’s product catalogue.
+The 1990’s saw Dove undergo a global product roll-out to over 80 countries, as well as an expansion of Dove’s product catalog.
 For starters, Dove began to branch out by producing different kinds of shampoos, deodorants, and cleansers.

 The company made it a conscious goal to cover the full range of skin and hair cleaning, and did so effectively by introducing products that exhibited the same moisturizing qualities as their patented Dove soap bars.